 Rebecca Catherine (Martin) Johnston Moore was born on March 10, 1828 at Independence, Preston County, WV, the daughter of Henry and Keziah (Miner) Martin.
 She was twice married, and both husbands were Union soldiers in the Civil War, with one giving his life for the cause.

 It is possible, though not yet proven with precision, that at the age of 19, in 1847, Rebecca gave birth to a daughter, Phoebe Jane Martin.

 On Aug.
 4, 1853, when she was age 25, Rebecca married 21-year-old farmer Adrian Johnson (1832?-1863), also a native of Preston County, and the son of Thomas and Mary Johnson.
 The wedding took place at the home of Rebecca's parents in Preston Glades, Preston County.
 Presiding over the ceremony was Rev. William P. Fortney of the Regular Baptist Church.

-The Johnsons had five children -- Thomas Henry Johnson, Minerva Jane Cooper, John Keener Johnson, Mary Allene Johnson and Ella Emeline Johnson, born between the years 1854 and 1862.
+The Johnsons produced a brood of five children -- Thomas Henry Johnson, Minerva Jane Cooper, John Keener Johnson, Mary Allene Johnson and Ella Emeline Johnson, born between the years 1854 and 1862.
 Their last names occasionally were spelled "Johnston" over the years.
 For the births of the eldest two children, in Preston County, Dr. Ashford Brown was the attending physician.

 Sometime between 1856 and 1858, the Johnsons migrated a little northward and over the state line into Pennsylvania.
 There, their three youngest children were born, brought into the world with the assistance of Dr. G.F.
 Burch.
 When the federal census was enumerated in 1860, their post office location was shown to be in rural Davistown, Dunkard Township, Greene County, PA.
 That year, Adrian's occupation was listed as "farmer."